GR8Conf US 2016 Wrap-up!

 Last talk slot of the day:

 Bob the Builder by Sascha Klein shared his tips of using builder patterns for daily survival.
-Teammate Alvaro continued with another talk on Creating apps with Grails, AngularJS, and Spring Security which is a shorter talk version of the workshop he did at Gr8Conf.eu this year.
-Annyce Davis a new speaker I met this year did a great talk on From Grails to Android: A Simple Journey.
+Teammate Alvaro continued with another talk on Creating apps with the Grails framework, AngularJS, and Spring Security which is a shorter talk version of the workshop he did at Gr8Conf.eu this year.
+Annyce Davis a new speaker I met this year did a great talk on From the Grails framework to Android: A Simple Journey.
 Finishing the talks for the day was Jenn Strater with "CodeNarc Revisited."

 Kenneth Kousen closed up the day with a great keynote that talked about all the value Groovy and all the community has to offer.